 Adjusting Seat Belts

-Make sure the seat belt fits your child properly.
+Make sure the the 5-step seat belt fit tests your child properly.
 The lap belt should lie flat across the upper thighs.
 The shoulder belt must cross the chest, not the neck or face.
 Adjust the seat belt height if your vehicle allows.
 Never let the belt twist or slack.
 Proper belt fit reduces injury risk in a crash.

 Common Mistakes To Avoid